-In December, inflation came in at 2.0%, below November’s 2.5% reading, which had marked a five-year high.
-The result was within the Central Bank’s 2.5% plus or minus 1.0 percentage point target band.
-Conversely, annual average inflation rose to an over four-year high of 2.0%, from 1.9% a month earlier.
+In December, inflation came in at 2.1%, below November’s five-year high of 2.5% reading and within the Central Bank’s 2.5% plus or minus 1.0 percentage point target band.
+Moreover, annual average inflation rose to an over four-year high of 2.0% from 1.9% a month earlier.

 Core consumer prices grew by 0.1% over the previous month, matching November’s print.
 Meanwhile, core inflation remained at the prior month’s 0.9%.